 Upon locating and assessing casualty status, the deployed system must submit a Casualty Report containing injury diagnosis and accompanying clinical information to the evaluation system for scoring.
 Reports will be submitted to the DARPA Command Post via the team's base station over an Ethernet link.
 The reported casualty condition is compared against concurrent ground truth data for scoring.
 Upon submitting a Casualty Report, teams will receive an automated system response including confirmation of report receipt and run status information.
-The detailed report format, protocol, and example implementation are specified in the Interface Control Document (ICD), to be released at a later date.
+The detailed report format, protocol, and example implementation are specified in the Interface Control Document (ICD).